 Again, I could have just bought the Estes Launch Pad, but a launch pad is super simple to make at home from stuff you may already have.
 Just make sure you have a wide enough wooden base so it will stand level in the grass.
 I made mine from two 12″x12″ pieces of plywood glued together.
 Drill a hole into the wooden base to insert the guide rod into.
 Drill a hole in a piece of metal to use as a blast deflector, and put it all together.

 I used a piece of flat steel that is absolutely overkill for a model rocket pad.
-I feel like you could launch scud missiles off of this thing without issue.
+You could launch scud missiles off of this thing without issue.
 Pro tip: if you’re using a big plate like this, hot glue the plate to the wood first (for convenience), then drill the rod hole so it’s perfectly aligned.